BUSINESS ASSOCIATE AGREEMENT (BAA)

 WHEREAS, Covered Entity and Business Associate agree as follows:

-The parties agree that the following terms, when used in this Agreement, shall have the following meanings, provided that the terms set forth below shall be deemed to be modified to reflect any changes made to such terms from time to time as defined in the HIPAA Privacy Regulations, the HIPAA Security Regulations, and the HITECH Standards (collectively the HIPAA Rules).
-Terms used in this agreement and not otherwise defined shall have the meaning of those terms in the HIPAA Rules.
+The parties agree that the following terms, when used in this Agreement, shall have the following meanings, provided that the terms set forth below shall be deemed to be modified to reflect any changes made to such terms from time to time as defined in the HIPAA Privacy Regulations, the HIPAA Security Regulations, and the HITECH Standards (collectively the baa agreement hipaa Rules).
+Terms used in this agreement and not otherwise defined shall have the meaning of those terms in the baa agreement hipaa Rules.

 “Business Associate” shall have the same meaning as the definition for Business Associate set forth in 45 CFR 160.103.